Alterdesk/hubot-questionnaire-framework/README.md

 returns *(Flow)* - Flow instance

-#### verification(answerKey, provider)
+#### verification(answerKey, provider, retrieveAttributes)

-Add a VerificationQuestion to the Flow, depends on messenger Api instance
+Add a VerificationQuestion to the Flow, depends on messenger Api instance.
+When *retrieveAttributes* is set, the verification attributes are stored in the Answers object with the key "*answerKey*_attributes".
 * answerKey *(String)* - Key to store answer in Answers instance with
 * provider *(String)* - Identity provider to use for verification
+* retrieveAttributes *(Boolean)* - Retrieve verification attributes when successful

 returns *(Flow)* - Flow instance